-- (1) All results met State and Federal drinking water health standards - (2) These are monthly average turbidity values measured every 4 hours daily. - (3) There is no turbidity MCL for filtered water.
-The limits are based on the TT requirements for filtration systems. - (4) This is the highest locational running annual average value. - (5) Total organic carbon is a precursor for disinfection byproduct formation.
-The TT requirement applies to the filtered water from the SVWTP only. - (6) The SWRCB recommended an optimal fluoride level of 0.7 ppm be maintained in the treated water.
-In 2020, the range and average of the fluoride levels were 0.6 ppm -0.9 ppm and 0.7 ppm, respectively. - (7) The natural fluoride level in the Hetch Hetchy supply was ND.
-Elevated fluoride levels in the SVWTP and HTWTP raw water were attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs. - (8) This is the highest running annual average value.
+- All results met State and Federal drinking water health standards. - These are monthly average turbidity values measured every 4 hours daily. - (3) This is a TT requirement for filtration systems. - (4) This is the highest locational running annual average value. - (5) This is the highest running annual average value. - (6) Total organic carbon is a precursor for disinfection byproduct formation.
+The TT requirement applies to the filtered water from the SVWTP only. - (7) Systems collecting < 40 coliform samples monthly should report the highest number (not the percentage) of total coliform positive samples collected in any one month.
+This MCL was no longer in effect on July 1, 2021. - (8) The MCL was changed to E. coli based starting on July 1, 2021 when the State Revised Total Coliform Rule became effective - (9) The SWRCB recommended an optimal fluoride level of 0.7 ppm be maintained in the treated water.
+In 2021, the range

-- (9) The most recent Lead and Copper Rule monitoring was in 2019.
-Zero of the 30 site samples collected at consumer taps had copper concentrations above the AL. - (10) The most recent Lead and Copper Rule monitoring was in 2019.
-Zero of the 30 site samples collected at consumer taps had lead concentrations above the AL. - (11) The detected chlorate in the treated water is a degradation product of sodium hypochlorite used by the SFRWS for water disinfection.
+- and average of the fluoride levels were $0.6~\rm ppm$ $0.9~\rm ppm$ and $0.7~\rm ppm$, respectively. - (10) Natural fluoride in the Hetch Hetchy source was ND.
+Elevated fluoride levels in raw water at the SVWTP and HTWTP were attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs. - (11) The most recent Lead and Copper Rule monitoring was in 2019.
+Zero of 30 site samples collected at consumer taps had copper concentrations above the AL. - (12) The most recent Lead and Copper Rule monitoring was in 2019.
+Zero of 30 site samples collected at consumer taps had lead concentrations above the AL. - (13) The detected chlorate in the treated water is a degradation product of sodium hypochlorite used by the SFRWS for water disinfection.